AnYpku/usercode/WGammaAnalysis/README.txt

 -- config.txt is location dependednt file (up to date for UNL tier 3 as it is) the syntax rules are written in the file

 --TConfiguration.h/.C - class TConfiguration.
 Contains locations and names of directories and files in the package.
-Also contains some constants (photon Pt binning information and unhidden blinding constants).
+Also contains some constants (photon Pt binning information and unhidden blinding constants). it has struct with analysis parameters (FullChainParameters anPars) and ideally all the parameters to be changed for analysis, main checking and debugging purposes should be there

 --TInputSample.h/.C - class TInputSample.
 A class for input sample structure (input file names, proper cross sections, colors for plots etc)